 While the stock is down 5% year-to-date, we think this might just be the next EV stock to really benefit from the sweeping EV mania.

 Fisker stock not the right investment for you?
 Well, you’re in luck because with a MyWallSt subscription you will have access to our shortlist of market-beating stocks.
-Start your free trial now.
+Start your free access now.

 Content Writer at MyWallSt